jcdelfinado/tobspa-site/_posts/updates/2014-12-02-second-post.md

 title: TOBSPA sponsors Payatas scouts
 layout: post
 category: updates
+summary: TOBSPA members contributed to fund the BSP registration fees and neckerchiefs of Scouts from Lupang Pangako Elementary School in Payatas, Quezon City.
 ---

 TOBSPA members contributed to fund the BSP registration fees and neckerchiefs of Scouts from Lupang Pangako Elementary School in Payatas, Quezon City.